Measure employees' preferred style of learning on a self directed basis with the Learning Styles Questionnaire.

 The Learning Style Questionnaire (LSQ) has been used extensively within industry and academia for 35 years, to measure learning preferences in individuals (aged 16+).
-The LSQ was developed by Peter Honey and Alan Mumford and is based upon David Kolb’s Learning Cycle.
+The Learning Styles Questionnaire was developed by Peter Honey and Alan Mumford and is based upon David Kolb’s Learning Cycle.

 The purpose of the LSQ model is to help stimulate individuals to think about the way they learn from their experiences.